thaomin69/next13-todo/simple-todoapp-with-next13/README.md

 ### 🚀 How to use?
 - Clone the repository
-- Install dependencies with npm install
+- Install dependencies with: npm install
 - Run: npm run json-server
-- Run the development server with npm run dev
+- Run the development server with: npm run dev